syjgino/SLA/README.md

 2. There is a Mute column in spname_dict_xxx.
 You can mute a species from the output by setting the value to TRUE.
 (Internal Standards and species end with “_2” are always muted from output.)
+3. In our current dictionary, species names ending with "_2" denote for extra MRMs aquired for isotope correction, which are not included in the output.

 Q1    | Q3   | Mute | Name
 ------|------|------|-------